IGkougkousis/grpc-architecture-demo/README.md

 `docker-compose` is used to handle the build process and networking between containers.

-The gRPC proto definitions and generated code is in `/protos`.
+The gRPC proto definitions and generated code are in `/protos`.
 This is used by `grpc-server` and `web-api`.

 The code for each service is found in the folder of the same name.
 A brief description of what each of them is: